Every dirty data problem is caused by a process problem: why you need to fix the root cause

 Data Management tools simply treat the symptoms of dirty data problems without addressing the root cause.
 For example, a data scientist may use a data preparation tool to clean up the data she needs to build a set of data for analysis, but the data continues to be bad in the CRM and other systems of records.
 Not only does she have to do this work over and over again, no one else can benefit from her hard work either.

-Data Orchestration focuses on automating data-driven processes—the processes that generate and transform the data in the first place, and processes that permanently remediate and govern the data problems at the source.
+Data Orchestration tools and RevOps automation platforms focus on automating data-driven processes—the processes that generate and transform the data in the first place, and processes that permanently remediate and govern the data problems at the source.
 Here are some examples:

 - Automating the list loading process so third-party lead data is cleaned, standardized, segmented, deduplicated, enriched, and verified before it’s loaded into your CRM.